diana-hep/hepquery/README.md

 ```

 Again, apologies for the rough interface (having to explicitly pass math functions to the `environment` and lacking built-in histogramming).
 However, I hope you can see that this will be fast enough to do exploratory data analysis on unskimmed data, especially when parallelized.

+# What's missing?

+Parallelization, of course!
+We need to distribute this process across a cluster and preferentially send subtasks to machines with the cache to run them faster.
+This is where Thanat's work on Zookeeper will come in.